 The application fee is waived for charitable, nonprofit, or religious solicitation, with proof of nonprofit status pursuant to Internal Revenue Code §501(C)(3).

-Get an application form from the City Recorder’s Office at Gallatin City Hall on 132 West Main Street
+Application at the City Recorder’s Office at Gallatin City Hall 132 West Main Street Room 111.

 Do Not Solicit Registry